Relaxations for binary polynomial optimization via signed certificates: Abstract

 \section{Abstract}

-We consider the problem of minimizing a polynomial $f$ over the binary hypercube.
-We show that, for a specific set of polynomials, their binary non-negativity can be checked in a polynomial time via minimum cut algorithms, and we construct a linear programming representation for this set through the min-cut-max-flow duality.
-We categorize binary polynomials based on their signed support patterns and develop parameterized linear programming representations of binary non-negative polynomials.
-This allows for constructing binary non-negative signed certificates with adjustable signed support patterns and representation complexities, and we propose a method for minimizing $f$ by decomposing it into signed certificates.
+We consider the problem of minimizing a polynomial $f$ over the (binary) hypercube.
+We show that, for a specific set of polynomials, their binary non-negativity (i.e., on the hypercube) can be checked in polynomial time via minimum cut algorithms, from which we construct a linear programming representation for this set.
+We categorize binary polynomials according to their signed support patterns and develop parameterized linear programming representations of binary non-negative polynomials.
+This allows the construction of signed binary non-negative certificates with adjustable signed support patterns and representation complexities, and we propose a method for minimizing $f$ by decomposing it as a sum of signed certificates.
 This method yields new hierarchies of linear programming relaxations for binary polynomial optimization.
-Moreover, since our decomposition only depends on the support of $f$, the new hierarchies are sparsity-preserving.
+Moreover, since our decomposition depends only on the support of $f$, the new hierarchies are sparsity-preserving.